SamuelSwartzberg/flashcardifying_text_temp/inf.md

 UEFI is controlled by a large set of industry stakeholders known as teh UEFI forum.
 CSM (UEFI context)  Compatibility Support Mode
 CSM is the mode of UEFI that makes it similar to BIOS by loading MBR or something from the first-stage boot loader.

+to manipulate the UEFI boot manager from linux, use the command efibootmgr

 ##### SMBIOS